rochmanofenna/CapsuleTech/README.md

 The worker proxies `/api/runs` and `/api/runs/:id/events` to your FastAPI relay.
 Set `RELAY_BASE` in `wrangler.toml` (or in the Cloudflare dashboard) to the base URL of the relay, e.g. `https://relay.capsuletech.com`.
 Redeploy with `npx wrangler deploy` so the UI reflects live data.
+The relay itself can point at a Postgres database by setting the `DATABASE_URL` environment variable; if it is unset, it falls back to local JSONL files under `server_data/events/`.

 ## Benchmarks